This article is an introduction to four articles exploring the theme of purpose in biology. For purpose as ‘meaning’ in individual lives see Meaning

 Sources of order and purpose 4 – Necessity – purpose in nature is nothing more than the playing out of material and efficient causal determinacy

 So how do purpose and design differ from mere causation?
-Aristotle acknowledged material deterministic causation but insisted that if this were so ther would be at least as many useless aspects to nature as useful: telos was still needed to provide a complete scientific explanation (what he called a demonstration).
+Aristotle acknowledged material deterministic causation, but insisted that if this were so there would be at least as many useless aspects to nature as useful: telos was still needed to provide a complete scientific explanation (what he called a demonstration).
 Natural teleology was a special kind of causation in which determinate changes were ‘for the better‘ or ‘for the best‘ – independently of human minds.

 Intrinsic & extrinsic teleology